containerbuildsystem/osbs-docs/docs/users.rst

 finish-args
   Arguments to ``flatpak build-finish`` (see the flatpak-build-finish man page).
-  This is a string split on whitespace with shell style quoting.
+  This is a string split on white space with shell style quoting.
 Only applicable to applications.

 .. _`flatpak-docs`: https://github.com/containerbuildsystem/atomic-reactor/blob/master/docs/flatpak.md